Metal: Hellsinger

 - 8 % neutral mentions

-The game's stability is a mixed bag, with some players reporting significant bugs, particularly in the Leviathan mode, where issues like invisible textures and unresponsive boss fights hinder gameplay.
-While many users enjoy a smooth experience with no major glitches, others have encountered frustrating freezes and gameplay interruptions.
-Overall, the base game is generally stable, but the additional content suffers from notable stability issues.
+The game's stability is a mixed bag, with many players reporting significant bugs and glitches, particularly in the Leviathan mode, which can hinder gameplay progression.
+While some users experienced smooth performance and no major issues, others faced frustrating problems like freezing bosses and invisible textures.
+Overall, while the base game is generally enjoyable, the extra content suffers from notable stability issues that detract from the experience.

 “The game is very smooth and fluid and runs great too.”